MikyStar/MOOC_Udemy_ReactNative/README.md

 Animations are not depending on the state of a component, that means that the render method is not called again with the animation.

+Layout Animations is for really simple animations Animated is used to couple advanced animations and gestures

 ## Commun problems

 ### Error: Cannot add a child that doesn't have a YogaNode to a parent without a measure function!